-Choosing what to wear for your photo session can be one of the things you think about the most beforehand - you’re making an investment in having family photos taken, and you want to make sure you all look good!
+Choosing what to wear for outdoor family photography can be one of the things you think about the most beforehand – you’re making an investment in having family photos taken, and you want to make sure you all look good!
 Here are my tips for making sure you love how your family looks in your outdoor family photos…

 Dress for your environment

 The best place to start is with the environment you’re in.
 What kind of clothes would you usually wear there?
 For example if you’re having an Autumn photo shoot in the park it will look much more natural if you all dress in smart/casual clothes and wellies than if you’re in your Sunday best.

 Similarly, make sure that everyone in your family is dressed for the same weather and occasion.
 For example if everyone is wearing short sleeved tops with shorts or skirts, but one person is wearing a coat the person in the coat will look out of place.
 Similarly if one person is in shorts and a t-shirt whilst everyone else has formal dresses and trousers on the person in shorts will look out of place.
 Making sure that you’re all dressed for the same weather and occasion will make sure you look cohesive as a group.

 This is usually the one that makes Dads groan “you want us to colour co-ordinate!?” but choosing complementary colours can really bring photographs together, and importantly make sure that we see the people first and their clothes second.
 This doesn’t mean that everyone has to wear the same thing, or that everyone has to wear every colour in your colour scheme.
 The goal is to co-ordinate not match.